-Whilst the Island Plan presumes in favour of the protection of existing employment land (under Policy E1) it is considered that the redevelopment of the existing / former commercial and industrial use, represented by the gas company's operation in the heart of the town, may be a justifiable exception which accords with the provisions of the policy.
+2.4 Whilst the Island Plan presumes in favour of the protection of existing employment land (under Policy E1) it is considered that the redevelopment of the existing / former commercial and industrial use, represented by the gas company's www.gov.je/planningbuilding/lawsregs/islandplan/background/pages/urbancharacterappraisal.aspx 10 The gas holder, which held reserve stock, is no longer operational following a fire in 2012.
+The installation has been decommissioned.